exercism/python/exercises/practice/flower-field/.approaches/introduction.md

 Core Python does not support matrices, nor N-dimensional arrays more generally, though these are at the heart of many third-party packages such as NumPy.

-Thus, the input board and the final result are implemented as lists of strings, though intermediate processing is likely to use lists of lists plus a final `''.join()` for each row in the `return` statement.
+Thus, the input board and the final result are implemented as lists of strings.
+Intermediate processing is likely to use lists of lists, plus a final `''.join()` for each row in the `return` statement.

 Helpfully, Python can iterate over strings exactly like lists.